brandonDeen/javaDojo/README.md

 - code snippets where relevant
 - some code challenges I've used as practice (the applications of the algorithm section)

+### What this is NOT:
+- an all encompassing resource
+- a replacement for a textbook

 ---

 ## TODO (Add Section for the following):